Wednesday, 29 April 2026

 178. Halucifuge (Freaky Chicken Peck) by Freaky Chakra

 MEMORY CAN be cruel.
-Wincing as I reflect on my first failed attempt at DJing back in February 1994.
+I still wince, reflecting on my first failed attempt at DJing in February 1994.

 It mattered to me coz I still recall the tunes I played to my imagined audience that sounded groundbreaking and brilliant.
-Then the very same tunes in an actual Oldham boozer a week later with Jeff and Tim.
+Then the same tunes played in reality a week later, with Jeff and Tim, which were met with the kind of polite blankness that is worse than hostilityReal DJs sound like their home cities.
+I sounded like nowhere at all, and the faces in that Oldham boozer knew it.

 Friday, 10 April 2026